begin-theadventure/N-DavisDrozReplaceFactions/README.md

 # Davis-Droz-Replace-Factions
-Northstar mod to replace all factions with Davis & Droz.
+Replaces all (seven) factions with Davis & Droz.

 _It's a fork of DavisDrozReplaceGates by **Cpone**._